 Pay attention to your senses.
 Take the time to see, feel, hear, taste and touch.
 Things like getting out in the sun, listening to music, getting a hug or eating tasty foods all help to soothe you.
 Activities that appeal to the senses boost frontal lobe functioning, which is helpful in combatting depression

 With all of these suggestions, remember there is no “quick fix.”
 It may take weeks of developing a routine with the items listed before you start to feel better.
 However, if practiced regularly, it is scientifically proven that you will feel better with your depressive symptoms.
-If you feel you need additional support in managing your depression, contact our office, we’d love to help you on your road to recovery.
+If you feel you need additional support in managing your depression in New York, contact our office, we’d love to help you on your road to recovery.